 Can I get a major and a minor within ALC?

 Yes.
-Students wishing to focus on more than one area and language are encouraged to declare both a major and an Asian Languages and Cultures minor.
 Know that the focus of the major and the minor cannot be the same and the course work should not overlap.
 For instance, a student getting a Chinese Studies major should not get a Chinese language minor.

 The major says, “All courses must be approved by an ALC academic advisor.”
 Is that true?

 Yes.
 Due to the flexible nature of the major, no courses beyond ASIAN 235 and ASIAN 381 are automatically approved to meet the requirements.
 Which courses to take is a conversation that must happen each semester with an ALC advisor—either through a one-on-one advising session or in an email to firstname.lastname@example.org.
 During these appointments, the courses are then added to your progress towards degree (PTD) worksheet that is stored on your advising file.
 After the course is taken, your Wolverine Access audit is then updated accordingly.
 If you do not get approval from an advisor, there is no guarantee that the courses you take can be used towards the major requirements.

 Can I use study abroad credit towards my major?